 Best and Worst Examples of Historic Bridge Reuse

 and The Biggest Bonehead Story– a story of how a person destroys a historic bridge through carelessness, ignorance and stupidity

 The nominations are given in two categories: the historic bridges in the USA and the historic bridges on an international scale.
 The winners of the previous Ammann Awards can be found here:

-Nominations for the 2017 Ammann Awards will start on 2 October and end on 3 December.
-Voting will proceed right after the closing of the nominations, ending on January 6th, 2018 (The Day of Epiphany).
+Nominations for the 2018 Ammann Awards will start on 1 October and end on 3 December.
+Voting will proceed right after the closing of the nominations, ending on January 8th, 2019.
 Winners will be announced on January 12th.
 If you have a bridge or person that deserves to be recognized for either the Ammann Awards or Author’s Choice, please contact Jason D. Smith at the Chronicles, using the following contact form below: